Easing Headaches and Migraines in Kids

 Conventional treatment involves the use of pain relievers such as ibruprofen and acetaminophen.
 These treatments should be used judiciously and under the supervision of a doctor, and certain illnesses need to be ruled out prior to usage.

-Interested in more natural headache relief options?
+Interested in safer and more natural headache relief options?
 We got 'em!

 Natural treatments for headaches include: